 Alternative A Alternative B Alternative C Alternative D No Action- Improve Visitor Improve Visitor Improve Visitor Common to Alternatives Continuation of Use Experience Use Experience Use Experience B, C, and D Current and Accessibility and Accessibility and Accessibility Management (minimum) (moderate) (maximum) Wetlands No impacts to No expected impacts Less than 1/10 acre Less than 1/10 acre wetlands. to wetlands. of long-term direct of long-term direct impacts. impacts.
-Vegetation No new adverse Approximately 3 Approximately 5 Approximately 6 More than 1⁄2 of the acres impacts. acres of long-term acres of long-term acres of long-term disturbed would be in areas of localized impacts on localized impacts localized impacts on previous disturbance. vegetation would on vegetation vegetation would occur as a result of would occur as a occur as a result of clearing for result of clearing clearing for campsite, trail/ for campsite, campsite, boardwalk, vault trail/boardwalk, trail/boardwalk, toilets, stump vault toilets, stump vault toilets, stump privies, and picnic privies, and picnic privies, and picnic area development. area development. area development.
-Wildlife No impacts to The geographic area The geographic The geographic area Adverse impacts to wildlife are wildlife. disturbed is the area disturbed is disturbed is the expected to be short-term, smallest of the greater than Alt.
-B greatest of the action negligible, indirect and limited action alternatives. and smaller than alternatives, but still to narrow trail corridors, small Alt.
-D. only represents 0.2% campsite areas, and a picnic of the island's area period. , acreage.
-Cultural Negligible impacts Approx. 3 acres of Approx. 5 acres of Approx. 6 acres of Individual NHPA reviews Resources due to continued short-term localized short-term localized long-term localized would be done prior to (Landscapes use of current soil disturbance soil disturbance soil disturbance campsite, trail, vault toilet, and and docks, trails, and from trail, campsite, from trail, from trail, campsite, privy development and any Archeology) campsites. vault toilets, privies, campsite, vault vault toilets, privies, adverse effects would be 0,7 and picnic area toilets, privies, and and picnic area avoided or mitigated as decided development. picnic area dev. development. through 106 consultation.
+Vegetation No new adverse Approximately 3 Approximately 5 Approximately 6 More than 1⁄2 of the acres impacts. acres of long-term acres of long-term acres of long-term disturbed would be in areas of localized impacts on localized impacts localized impacts on previous disturbance. vegetation would on vegetation vegetation would occur as a result of would occur as a occur as a result of clearing for result of clearing clearing for campsite, trail/ for campsite, campsite, boardwalk, vault trail/boardwalk, trail/boardwalk, toilets, stump vault toilets, stump vault toilets, stump privies, and picnic privies, and picnic privies, and picnic TT7:1 11: C NT : area development. area development. area development.
+A 1 '111'C Wildlife No impacts to The geographic area The geographic The geographic area Adverse impacts to wildlife are wildlife. disturbed is the area disturbed is disturbed is the expected to be short-term, smallest of the action alternatives. greater than Alt.
+B and smaller than greatest of the action negligible, indirect and limited action alternatives.
+Alt.
+D. alternatives, but still to narrow trail corridors, small All.
+D. only represents 0.2% of the island's campsite areas, and a picnic area period. acreage. area period.
+Cultural Negligible impacts Approx. 3 acres of Approx. 5 acres of Approx. 6 acres of Individual NHPA reviews Resources due to continued short-term localized short-term localized long-term localized would be done prior to (Landscapes use of current soil disturbance soil disturbance soil disturbance campsite, trail, vault toilet, and and docks, trails, and from trail, campsite, from trail, from trail, campsite, privy development and any campsites. vault toilets, privies, campsite, vault vault toilets, privies, adverse effects would be Archeology) and picnic area toilets, privies, and and picnic area avoided or mitigated as decided development. picnic area dev. development. through 106 consultation.

-Alternative A Alternative B Alternative C Alternative D No Action- Improve Visitor Improve Visitor Improve Visitor Common to Alternatives Continuation of Use Experience Use Experience Use Experience B, C, and D Current and Accessibility and Accessibility and Accessibility Management (minimum) (moderate) (maximum) Visitor Use Long-term, direct, Minor long-term Minor to moderate Moderate long-term negligible to beneficial impacts long-term direct direct beneficial minimal impacts would occur due to beneficial impacts. impacts.
+Alternative A Alternative B Alternative C Alternative D No Action- Improve Visitor Improve Visitor Improve Visitor Common to Alternatives Continuation of Use Experience Use Experience Use Experience B, C, and D Current and Accessibility and Accessibility and Accessibility Management (minimum) (moderate) (maximum) Visitor Use Long-term, direct, negligible to minimal impacts from deteriorating docks and continued lack of privacy at campsites.
+Minor long-term beneficial impacts would occur due to better docking, improved day-use facilities, and increased accessibility.
+Minor to moderate long-term direct beneficial impacts.
 Alt.
-D from deteriorating better docking, Alt.
-C would would provide docks and improved day-use provide better slightly better continued lack of facilities, and protection and protection for privacy at increased greater docking docked boats than campsites. accessibility. capacity than Alt.
-A Alts.
-A or B, the or B, a higher highest number of number of campsites and the campsites and a greatest amount of longer accessible accessible trail and boardwalk. campsites.
+C would provide better protection and greater docking capacity than Alt.
+A or B, a higher number of campsites and a Moderate long-term direct beneficial impacts.
+Alt.
+D would provide slightly better protection for docked boats than Alts.
+A or B, the highest number of campsites and the greatest amount of longer accessible boardwalk. accessible trail and campsites.
 Park Continued need to Reduced dock Reduced dock Reduced dock Operations try to repair docks maintenance. maintenance. maintenance. that are in very Increased workload Increased workload Increased workload poor condition. due to additional due to additional due to additional boardwalk and boardwalk and boardwalk and campsites - least of campsites - more campsites - greatest the action than Alt.
 B and less of the action alternatives. than Alt.
 D. alternatives.